saarah-g/saarah-g.github.io/_projects/2019-12-13-baxter-chx.md

 This algorithm is optimized for speed using alpha-beta pruning, introducing aptly-named variables which record the maximum and minimum values of each parent node's children, so that once a child is found to have a worse score than the current maximum or minimum, its own branches are discarded from the search tree.
 This addition more than doubles the explorable tree-depth for a reasonable wait time whilst still returning equivalently good moves.

-For more details, and to use our package, please check out the [GitHub repository](https://github.com/moribots/final-project-checkers)!
+To use the package, please check out the [GitHub repository](https://github.com/moribots/final-project-checkers)!